-12.0 Emergency Medical Treatment Scope and Procedures
+11.0 Emergency Medical Treatment Scope and Procedures

-12.1 Emergency medical treatment may be performed by licensed or certified emergency medical personnel only when operating within their scope of practice and under a system of medical direction.
-Medical direction includes eredentialing by the affiliating EMS agency as approved by the EMS district medical advisor.
+- 11.1.1 Emergency medical treatment may be performed by licensed emergency medical personnel only when operating within their scope of practice and under a system of medical direction.
+Medical direction includes credentialing by the affiliating EMS agency as approved by the EMS district medical advisor.
 Procedures and treatments shall be provided within the Vermont statewide EMS protocols.
-Emergency medical treatment shall be performed:

-- 12.1.1 By emergency medical personnel licensed or certified at the appropriate level as provided for in this rule; or - 12.1.2 By a student in an approved EMS education course or an out-of-state based program recognized by the Department and acting under direct clinical supervision.
-For field experiences, this direct clinical supervision requires a preceptor and ends when the instructor notifies the National Registry of EMTs or the Department that the student has completed the course.
+Emergency medical treatment shall be performed: - 11.1.1.1 By emergency medical personnel licensed at the appropriate level as provided for in this rule; or - 11.1.1.2 By a student in an approved EMS education course or an out-of-state based program recognized by the Department and acting under direct clinical supervision.
+For field experiences, this direct clinical supervision requires a preceptor.

-12.2 Scope of Practice:
+11.2 Scope of Practice: